truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 Cloud sync and TrueCloud backup tasks can be configured to send, receive, or synchronize data with a cloud storage provider.

-The simplest way to set up a TrueCloud backup task is using an Storj iX account.
+The simplest way to set up a TrueCloud backup task is using a Storj iX account.
 See [Managing TrueCloud Backup Tasks]({{< relref "TrueCloudTasks.md" >}}) for a full tutorial.

 {{< expand "TrueCloud Backup Quickstart with a Storj Account" "v" >}}
-TrueNAS allows you to create a Storj cloud credential in TrueNAS, and set up a Storj account, from **Backup Task** widget on the main **Dashboard**, the **Add TrueCloud Backup Task** screen,  or from the **Add Cloud Credentials** screen accessed from on the **Credentials > Backup Credentials** screens.
+TrueNAS allows you to create a Storj cloud credential in TrueNAS, and set up a Storj account, from the **Backup Task** widget on the main **Dashboard**, the **Add TrueCloud Backup Task** screen,  or from the **Add Cloud Credentials** screen accessed from on the **Credentials > Backup Credentials** screens.

 To create the TrueCloud backup task using Storj: